 How to Write a Will

-One of our friendly, expert solicitors will be available for a meeting with you at one of our offices.
+One of our friendly, expert solicitors will be available for a meeting with you at one of our offices, or altrnatively we can arrange to complete the will remotely without personal contact.
 Please contact us or telephone your nearest office to get an immediate response and advice.
 Read our helpful guide below for more information on writing a will.

 You can partly disinherit a spouse or children, but the law puts a limit on that.
 Spouses and civil partners ( note all references in this piece to spouses includes civil partners) have the right of ius relicti (husband) or ius relictae (wife) and children have the right of legitim.
 They cannot be disinherited from those rights.
 See the next section for the details.